Field Trip to Ukraine and Belarus

 A discussion with the German Ambassador to Belarus, Peter Dettmar, and Jim Couzens, Head of Political, Press and Information Section, European Union’s Delegation to Belarus, concluded the programme.

-Since 2005, more than 14 Field Trips of the Körber Foreign Policy Network have taken place in more than 18 countries.
-Here is an overview of the destinations:
+Since 2005, over 15 Field Trips of the Körber Network Foreign Policy have taken place in more than 20 countries.